d-mcalpin/speakeasy/README.md

 This website is composed of 7 applications: `home`, `bag`, `checkout`, `products`, `profiles`, 'contact' and 'wishlists'

 ## Landing Page
 The Speakeasy Landing Page or Homepage is designed as a single page website to provide site visitors with enough information so they can understand what the business is about of this site.
 This page has minimal amount of information to let the site visitors take next actions.
-The page compose of `Navbar`, `Carousel`, `About`, `Why Choose Us?`, `testimonials` and `Contact Form` section.
-As scrolling down on thie page, the elements are smoothly being placed by [Animate.css](https://animate.style/) and [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.
+The page is composed of a `Navbar`, a `Hero Image` wiht a 'Shop Now' call to action, an about section and a footer.
+I used the animate class to add some custom animation to the appearance of text in the hero image and about section.

 ### Navbar
-Navbar is fixed at the top of pages across the site, so that the site visitors easily navigate the whole site.
-Navbar contains  `Brand Logo`, `Search Box`, `Site Menu`, `My Account dropdown` and `Cart icon`.
+The Navbar is fixed at the top of all pages across the site, so that the site visitors can easily navigate the whole site.
+The Navbar contains the `Brand Name`, `Search Box`, `Wishlist`, `My Account Dropdown` and `Shopping Bag Icon`.
 - Search box: This search box function allows the visitors to search the products on online shop with keywords.
-The keywords are searched over `name` and `descriotion` field of Product Model, `name` field of Color Model and `name` field of Flower Model.(Details of these models will be described at the [Information Architecture](#information-architecture)) This function uses "OR" condition not "AND" when searching the keywords, meaning, if the search query was "Tulip Rose", the search result shows the product found using the keyword "Tulip" OR "Rose".
-Searching with "OR" condition is chosen in order not to limit the possibilities for the products the potential customers want to purchase.
+The keywords are searched over `name` and `description` field of Product Model, as well as the 'name' field of the Categories Model.
+(Details of these models will be described at the [Information Architecture](#information-architecture))
-- Site Menu & My Account dropdown: The site menu collapses to toggle icon less than 992px width.
-My Account dropdown is included to toggle menu for smaller screen.
-- Cart icon: The number next to the cart icon shows the total of items added to the cart.
+- Wishlist: Users can access their wishlist from
+- My Account Dropdown: The My Account Dropdown allows users to login, access their profile page and log out.
+Site owners can access the product management page to add products form here also.
+- Bag Icon: The Bag Icon allows users to access their shopping bag when clicked.

 Navbar for larger screensizes (width > 992px)